-- Scheduler Link can use Acuity forms to collect additional information and map it to corresponding fields in Infusionsoft.
+- Scheduler Link can use Acuity forms to collect additional information and map it to corresponding fields in Keap.

 - You can apply tags based on appointment types.
-The tags can be used to trigger campaigns in Infusionsoft.
+The tags can be used to trigger campaigns and automations in Keap.

-At this point Scheduler Link only handles one-way appointments; what’s scheduled in Acuity will also get set up in Infusionsoft.
+At this point Scheduler Link only handles one-way appointments; what’s scheduled in Acuity will also get set up in Keap.